Team-Atlanta/Team-Atlanta.github.io/content/english/blog/post-custom-model.md

 We discovered this the hard way during the AIxCC Semifinals.
 Challenge `challenge-004-nginx-cp/cpv15` became our wake-up call.
 When we ran our baseline patching agent Aider 20 times without the typedef definitions, only 5 patches compiled successfully.
 But when we included those typedefs?
 18 out of 20 compiled successfully. **That 5/20 → 18/20 leap wasn't about smarter LLMs or better prompts.
 It was about giving the right context.**

-This insight inspired the design of our agents (e.g., the Multi-turn Retrieval Agent) and a deeper question: instead of hand-crafting context, could we teach an LLM to **learn** what context really matters on its own?
+This insight inspired the design of an our agent (i.e., the Multi-turn Retrieval Agent) and a deeper question: instead of hand-crafting context, could we teach an LLM to **learn** what context really matters on its own?

 ## From Engineering to Learning